Progrunning/BoardGamesCompanion/cloud_infrastructure/README.md

 ### Init

-When setting up the infrastructure environment for the firs time, provisioning of a resource group and a storage account to keep terraform's state is done manually by executing terraform scripts from the `cloud_infrastructure/terraform/init` directory.
+When setting up the infrastructure environment for the firs time, provisioning of a resource group and a storage account to keep terraform's state is done manually by executing terraform scripts from the `cloud_infrastructure/terraform/shared` directory.

 The process of provisioning is the same as described in the below section but it's done from the local machine.
 The `terraform.tfstate` is not preserved as this initialization will be done only once.

+In case of an update to the cloud resources it could be that the `terraform.tfstate` will not be present on the local machine, which will require updating the state from the cloud.
+This can be done by executing `import` commands.
+For example, to import `bgc-shared-rg` to the local state one would need to execute the following command:

+`terraform import azurerm_resource_group.rg /subscriptions/2b318413-397e-40dc-b433-7aeee9e6f546/resourceGroups/bgc-shared-rg`

+> NOTE: The ID part of the command can be found in the error messages from the `terraform apply` command

 ### Authenticate using the Azure CLI